spatialeye/NetCon/content/5 Configuration/Commodities/Commodity Rules.md

 If *no* commodity rules are provided, it is assumed that every [[../../3 Overview/Networks/Commodity|Commodity]] of a connection can be provided by its neighbouring connections leading to it.
 In other words, starting from a source and going down stream, if a connection can be reached and has a commodity set, than it is assumed that commodity is going through that connection.
 The [[../../8 API/Results/Connection Or Path Results/Flow|Flow]] is established that way, going from the [[../../3 Overview/Networks/Sources|Source]] to other connections in the network.

-If a node can be reached via different paths, i.e. it is fed from a Source via more than one connection, the entire Cycle is marked as having a mazed flow.
+If a node can be reached via different paths, i.e. it is fed from a Source via more than one connection, the entire Cycle is marked as having a meshed flow.
 For example, if two transformers are feeding the same part of the network, or if a section of a gas network is connected to two pressure regulating stations.

 In some situations, several cables are in parallel.
-Since this creates a cycle in the graph, the parallel cables will be marked as mazed.
+Since this creates a cycle in the graph, the parallel cables will be marked as meshed.
 For example, see below the cables going to this small substation.

 ![[../../Zimages/single _phase_cables_without_commodity_rules 1.png|single _phase_cables_without_commodity_rules 1.png]]
 When we look at the commodities going through these cables, we see that the they are transporting MV (medium voltage), phase A, B, C individually.
 The substation connectors and busbar are phase ABC combined.

 ## Normal commodity rule

-By adding the following rules, we can avoid that the downstream flow from the substation is detected as a mazed flow:
+By adding the following rules, we can avoid that the downstream flow from the substation is detected as a meshed flow:

 | Discipline | From Commodity Pattern | To Commodity Pattern | Add reverse? |
 | ---------- | ---------------------- | -------------------- | ------------ |